 The answer, of course, lies in the tools that they have available to them that allow them to face these urges without succumbing to them.
 Relapse prevention is a crucial part of the recovery process.
 Without it, most are doomed to repeat the dangerous and deadly cycle of addiction endlessly, until they become completely consumed.
 In recovery from addiction, it is not enough to just help a patient detox, merely cleansing the body of toxins and sending them back out into the world.
 To hope for someone who is suffering from addiction to remain clean and sober without addressing the underlying causes of their addictive behaviors and supplying them with the tools to stay substance-free after the completion of a recovery program is nothing short of folly.

-So, what are these tools?
+So, what are these tools for continuing addiction recovery?
 Well, they are numerous, and they differ for everyone.
 Each person that comes for treatment is unique, and they all have different needs in an effective recovery program.
-It for this very reason that the rehabilitation strategy is designed to be adaptable to each patient by offering various options in treatment methods and allowing them a certain level of freedom in determining the direction that their program will take on the path to recovery.
+It is for this very reason that the rehabilitation strategy is designed to be adaptable to each patient by offering various options in treatment methods and allowing them a certain level of freedom in determining the direction that their program will take on the path to recovery.
 While the ultimate goal of leading a drug and alcohol-free life is the same for all patients, there are more ways than one to reach that goal.
 Each person’s journey to a recovery center was different.
 Likewise, each patient’s journey through recovery and beyond will be different, even though, ideally, the results will be the same.

 While the Relapse Prevention tools a patient uses to remain sober will be different for each, they can be characterized similarly, and grouped into general categories that cover just about every aspect of life after graduating from our program.